solubis/solubis.github.io/_posts/2014-05-16-pouchdb-promises-and-angular.markdown

     };
 ]]></script>

-And our code is clearer, simpler and more error prone.
+And our code is clearer, simpler and less error prone.

 Here is [JSFiddle version for that](http://jsfiddle.net/yoorek/2zt27/1/)